ZionDevelopers/dathus-gesture-menu/README.md

 ### Features
 * Activated by any key.
-* A large list of gestures.
+* 16 Gestures.
-* Panel menu with key bind option (Options -> Nexus Gesture Menu -> Key.
+* Panel menu with key bind option (Q Menu -> Options -> Nexus Gesture Menu -> Key).
-* And chat commands support like: /dance /sexydance /hellyeah.
+* Chat commands support like: /dance /sexydance /hellyeah and etc.
+* Almost all gesture have sound now, It do a different sound if your model is Male or Female.
+* Loop Feature.
+* Admin Gesture command all Players: /dance * or /dance all, it works with any Gesture.
+* To stop/start Sound/Loop just select the Checkbox Sound or Loop.
+* New "Fancy" Context menu, Just Press C Button and goto Nexus Gestures.

 ### Setup